LiquidFun/BoppieEvolution/README.md

     * Cone for detection of food
     * Your own kin (so that ant-like behaviour could emerge)
     * Timer
+    * History neuron both input/output, but cap with sigmoid as it easily escalates
 * Add sexual reproduction, as in the real world merging DNA from two individuals has greatly benefited survival of the fittest
 * Add loading/saving of simulations
 * Add areas of high ground productivity (where more food spawns)